revaturelabs/interviewquestions/Python/Python-Datatypes/Boolean.md

   </details>

 ---
-7.Write a program to check whether the given number is even or odd?(take input from user)
+7.Write a program to check whether the given number is even or odd.(Take input from user)

 <details><summary> <b>Show Answer</b> </summary>